PolRF/LM/README.md

 - Added flash attention:
   - Context: No major improvement (around 1.23 seconds per step).
 This is because flash attention is more useful for long sequences (not the case here).
   - Todo: We can test the difference when increasing the model size (and context length).
+- Openweb dataset:
+  - Context: New dataset with much larger amount of tokens to minimize the disparity between training and val loss.
+Also, I started using lightning L4 GPU with 24gb of ram.
+With no changes on the hyperparams, the training usage is around 18.5gb.
+  - Dataset: Openwebtext
+  - Params: 2 layers, 2 heads, 384 embedding size, 50304 vocab size (gpt2 tokenizer), 6e-5 learning rate, 256 block size, 64 batch size.
+Total: 42.31M params.
+  - Results: step 4600: train loss 5.3644, val loss 5.3708, time (s): 0.68788, full time: 3220.8362
+  - Conclusions: The results are what I expected.
+    1. Minimal difference between train and validation loss which indicates that the larger dataset helps avoiding overgitting.
+    2. Larger dataset increase the number of steps to achive similar tran-val losses.
+    3. Increasing the gpu helped with time per step from 1.23s recurrent to a decaying time per step from 0.75 to 0.68 (not sure why the time decays along the steps).

 ## Future Work and TODO's

 The following are among the planned future works and 'To Do' items for this project: